u1i/bambleweeny/README.md

 * Redis
 * Docker

-[1] Tested with Apache Bench on a 4x2.0 GHz 32 GB RAM machine at [packet.net](https://www.packet.net/cloud/servers/x1-small/)
+[1] Tested with Apache Bench on an [x1.small machine](https://www.packet.net/cloud/servers/x1-small) at packet.net

 *[Where does the name come from?](http://hitchhikers.wikia.com/wiki/Bambleweeny_57_Submeson_Brain)*